Multi-Head Adapter Routing for Cross-Task Generalization: Abstract

 \section{Abstract}

 Parameter-efficient fine-tuning (PEFT) for cross-task generalization consists in pre-training adapters on a multi-task training set before few-shot adaptation to test tasks.
 Polytropon~\citep{ponti2022combining} (\poly{}) jointly learns an inventory of adapters and a \emph{routing} function that selects a (variable-size) subset of adapters for each task during both pre-training and few-shot adaptation.
 In this paper, we investigate the role that adapter routing plays in its success and design new variants based on our findings.
 First, we build on the intuition that finer-grained routing provides more expressivity.
-Hence, we propose \polys{} (Multi-Head Routing), which combines \textit{subsets} of adapter parameters and outperforms \poly{} under a comparable parameter budget; by only fine-tuning the routing function and not the adapters (\polys{}-$z$), we achieve competitive performance with extreme parameter efficiency.
+Hence, we propose \polys{} (Multi-Head Routing), which combines \textit{blocks} of parameters from different adapters and outperforms \poly{} under a comparable parameter budget; by only fine-tuning the routing function and not the adapters (\polys{}-$z$), we achieve competitive performance with extreme parameter efficiency.
 Second, we find that \poly{}/\polys{} performance is a result of better multi-task optimization, rather than modular inductive biases that facilitate adapter recombination and local adaptation, as previously hypothesized.
-In fact, we find that \polys{} exhibits higher gradient alignment between tasks than any other method.
-Since this implies that routing is only crucial during multi-task pre-training, we propose \polysm{}, which discards routing and fine-tunes the average of the pre-trained adapters during few-shot adaptation.
+In fact, we find that \polys{} exhibits high gradient alignment between training tasks.
+We find that routing is most beneficial during multi-task pre-training rather than during few-shot adaptation and propose \polysm{}, which discards routing and fine-tunes the average of the pre-trained adapters on each downstream tasks.
 This establishes \polysm{} as an effective method for single-adapter fine-tuning.
+We also show that \polysm{} can be used as an effective zero-shot transfer method by training the average of the pre-trained adapters for a few additional steps on the multi-task training set: this yields gains up to 3\% on absolute accuracy w.r.t. the baselines.
+Code is available at \url{https://github.com/microsoft/mttl}.